 What are the best trees for shade?

-Stately shade trees provide relief from blistering Cincinnati summers, beautifies your landscape, and will reduce your energy bill.
+Stately shade trees provide relief from blistering Cincinnati summers, beautify your landscape, and will reduce your energy bill.
 By strategically planting your shade tree in the right location to block the summer sun, you reduce the energy used to cool your home.

-How to find the right tree
+How to find the right shade tree

 When purchasing a shade tree, you want to do your research or ask an expert.
 You want to choose a tree that will thrive in your soil type and receive the proper sun exposure.

 We believe research should be made simple.
-On Natorp’s tree nursery, we grow 30,000 trees each year.
+At Natorp’s tree nursery, we grow 30,000 trees each year.
 Our tree experts are always available to answer your tree questions.
 You can stop or email email@example.com or click here to search our tree library.
 Here are 7 Trees that we recommend: